Rong County, Guangxi

 Rongxian (容县; also called Rong Xian or Rong County) is a county in the southeast of Guangxi, China, bordering Guangdong province to the southeast.
 It occupies the northeast corner of the prefecture-level city of Yulin.
 Its population is approximately 700,000.

 Duqiao Mountain (都峤山), located in Rongxian, is a famous Taoist sanctuary.
 Other tourist sites include the Zhenwu Pavilion (真武阁).

+Administrative divisions

+Rong County is divided into 15 towns: